 If the operator plans to keep chemicals in preparedness for safety reasons, an overview of these shall be prepared.
-The operator shall also have guidelines for when the emergency preparedness chemicals will be used, and what quantities can be used.
-The guidelines shall be based on risk analyses, cf. Chapter V of the Management Regulations.
+The operator shall have guidelines for when and in what quantities and concentrations the emergency preparedness chemicals will be used.
+The guidelines shall be based on risk analyses, cf. .

-The operator shall obtain a permit pursuant to Chapter 3 of the Pollution Control Act (in Norwegian only) to inject materials such as cuttings, sand and solid particles.
+The operator shall obtain a permit pursuant to Chapter 3 of the to inject materials such as cuttings, sand and solid particles.

-The content of oil and other substances in the discharges shall be measured.
-Other substances means substances for which reporting requirements are set, cf. the Climate and Pollution Agency's Guidelines for reporting from offshore petroleum activities (in Norwegian only).
+The amount of water and the content of oil and other substances in produced water that is discharged, shall be measured.
+Other substances means substances for which reporting requirements are set, cf. the Norwegian Environment Agency's .
 The test results shall be used to verify the treatment plant's performance.

 The measurement frequency, discharge parameters and measurement methods shall be described in a measurement programme.